Pomax/BezierInfo-2/components/sections/introduction/content.en-GB.md

   <Graphic inline={true} title="Cubic Bézier curves" setup={ this.drawCubic } draw={ this.drawCurve }/>
 </div>

-These curves are used a lot in computer aided design and computer aided manufacturing (CAD/CAM) applications, as well as in graphic design programs like Adobe Illustrator and Photoshop, Inkscape, the GIMP, etc. and in graphic technologies like scalable vector graphics (SVG) and OpenType fonts (TTF/OTF).
+These curves are used a lot in computer aided design and computer aided manufacturing (CAD/CAM) applications, as well as in graphic design programs like Adobe Illustrator and Photoshop, Inkscape, GIMP, etc. and in graphic technologies like scalable vector graphics (SVG) and OpenType fonts (TTF/OTF).
 A lot of things use Bézier curves, so if you want to learn more about them... prepare to get your learn on!